Catherine Hughes (diplomat): Oxford University

-Having graduated with a first class degree in History from Oxford, Hughes returned on being elected as a visiting Fellow of St Anthony's.
-She was appointed as Principal of Somerville College in 1989, at the height of Thatcherism.
+Having graduated with a first class degree in history from Oxford, Hughes returned on being elected as a visiting fellow of St Anthony's.
+She was appointed as principal of Somerville College in 1989, at the height of Thatcherism.
 Next to Somerville was Green College, a new foundation.
 In 1991, she married the acting Warden of Green College, Dr Trevor Hughes.
 The fellows of Somerville, who included the Prime Minister, were strongly opposed to any dilution of the last bastion of femininity at the most ancient university in the British Isles.
 Hughes believed her management style was more primus inter pares than the Cabinet's.
 Men were finally admitted to Somerville in 1994 and Hughes retired two years later.

 Later life and death

 On retirement with her husband, Hughes remained in close contact with Oxford.
 She was a member of St Frideswide's Book Club, named after the Oxford martyr.
-Founded by Sir Roger Bannister, Hughes was an early member of an elite set.
-Suffering from cancer, which was borne with courage she travelled, enjoying cruises.
+Suffering from cancer, she still travelled, enjoying cruises.
 In 2014 she established the Rhabanus Maurus Travel Grant.

 Hughes died on 10 December 2014.